Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

-Guesty offers two types of tasks:
+Guesty offers two distinct types of tasks:

-Calendar-based tasks
+Comparison criteria Auto-tasks Calendar-based tasks

-Managing calendar-based tasks
+Manage calendar-based tasks

 Create a calendar-based task